Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 The result in \eqnok{eq:PDA_nonconex_stoc1} then clearly follows from the above inequality and the fact that $ 0\le \tfrac{\beta_{\bar k(s)}}{\tilde \mu_{\bar k(s)} + \tilde \mu_{\bar k(s)-1}} \le \tfrac{1}{|\tilde \mu_d|(k+1)}$.
 The result in \eqnok{eq:PDA_nonconex_stoc2} follows immediately from \eqnok{eq:PDA_nonconex_stoc1} and \eqnok{eq:bnd_pda_dist_stationary}. \end{proof}

 \vgap

 We make a few remarks about the above results.
-First,~\cref{the:PDA_nonconvex} appears to stronger than the corresponding one in~\cref{the:PMD_fun_stationary} for PMD in the sense that it requires much weaker assumptions. \edits{Second, it is unclear if the result above also implies convergence to a stationary point; see the discussion after~\cref{the:pda_nonconvex}.} Third, while for the case $\tilde \mu_d \ge 0$, the number of iterations $k$ does not need to fixed a priori for the PDA method, \cref{the:PDA_nonconvex} does require us to fix the number of iterations in order to reduce $\lambda_{k+1} -\lambda_k$.
-It will be interesting to see if more adaptive selection of $\lambda_k$ is possible for the PDA method when $\tilde \mu_d < 0$.
+First,~\cref{the:PDA_nonconvex} appears to stronger than the corresponding one in~\cref{the:PMD_fun_stationary} for PMD in the sense that it requires much weaker assumptions.
+Second, it is unclear if the result above also implies convergence to a stationary point; see the discussion after~\cref{the:pda_nonconvex}.
+Third, while the number of iterations $k$ does not need to be fixed a priori when $\tilde \mu_d \ge 0$,~\cref{the:PDA_nonconvex} does require us to fix $k$ when $\tilde \mu_d < 0$, which helps reduce $\lambda_{k+1} -\lambda_k$.
+It will be interesting to see if more adaptive selections of $\lambda_k$ are possible for the PDA method when $\tilde \mu_d < 0$.

-\section{Numerical experiments}
+\section{Numerical Experiments}

 We now compare the performance of policy dual averaging (PDA) against several algorithms from Stablebaselines3~\cite{raffin2021stable}, a state-of-the-art RL library.
 We implemented PDA over policy mirror descent (PMD) for a couple reasons.
-First, we only need to estimate the simpler state-action value function rather than the augmented form in~\eqref{eq:def_ideal_PMD}.
+First, we only need to estimate the simpler action-value function rather than the augmented form in~\eqnok{eq:aug_value_function}.
 Second, when the Q-function is convex, the PDA stepsize does not need to specify the number of iterations a priori like in PMD.